How to sell a house in Scotland

 What are the costs of selling a house?

-There are different costs to be aware of when selling a house in Scotland, including selling agent fees, additional marketing costs, getting a Home Report, property repairs and subsequent moving costs.
+There are different costs involved when selling a house in Scotland, including selling agent fees, additional marketing costs, getting a Home Report, property repairs and subsequent moving costs.

 It’s important to take these into consideration when budgeting, particularly if you’re looking to purchase a new property, as this will help determine how much you can spend.
 Your selling agent will be able to explain the various costs associated with moving home.